Skip to main content

 Upper stop bot

-• Stop the bot and buy the base currency.
+• Stop the bot & buy base currency

 Lower stop bot

-• Stop the bot and sell the base currency.
+• Stop the bot & sell base currency

 How does the Stop bot work for Futures Grid bots?